 As prepaid debit cards become increasingly popular, the risk of their use for money laundering also grows.

-Research suggests that by next year, the global prepaid card market will be worth $3.1 trillion.
+Research suggests the global prepaid card market will reach $6.87 trillion by 2030.
 The convenience and availability of prepaid cards, while appealing to consumers, also present opportunities for criminals looking to exploit the anonymity associated with their use to perpetrate money laundering and fraud.

-Financial institutions need to account for the money laundering-related risks that prepaid debit cards introduce in their anti-money laundering and CFT compliance models.
+Financial institutions must account for the money laundering-related risks that prepaid debit cards introduce in their anti-money laundering and CFT compliance models.